Broche Ballet Class Level Explanation

 Pointe classes are for dancers who have been approved to go on pointe or have been on pointe in the past.

-P2 classes still remain mostly at the barre, but expect that the dancer knows the fundamentals of getting up and down off of pointe.
+Level P2 classes still remain mostly at the barre, but expect that the dancer knows the fundamentals of getting up and down off of pointe.
+In these classes, we work on transitioning our vocabulary off of the barre.

-P3 classes venture off the barre for center combinations for about 10-15 minutes.
+Level P3 classes venture off the barre for center combinations including turns.